michielvh1995/CollectionIndexer/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## ToDo
-This is a list of all tasks that are to be completed
-* Implement a config file for the CollecteDB API service